 The New York State Gaming Commission oversees all sports betting in the state.
 A sportsbook must pass the commission’s standards as a safe and fair sportsbook to operate legally in NY.

 - How old do you have to be to bet in New York?

 You must be at least 21 years old to wager in New York.
 Online sportsbooks will need to verify your age and identity by sending copies of your photo ID and other documents.

 - When did sports betting launch in New York?

-Retail sports betting launched in July 2019 when DraftKings opened its retail sportsbook at the Del Lago Resort and Casino.
-Online sports betting launched in January 2022.
+New York retail sports betting launched in July 2019 when DraftKings opened its retail sportsbook at the Del Lago Resort and Casino.
+Online sports betting launched in the Empire State in January 2022.

 - What sportsbooks are legal in New York?

 Currently, there are eight sportsbooks with licenses to operate online in New York.
 These are BetRivers, BetMGM, Caesars, DraftKings, FanDuel, PointsBet, Resorts World Bet, and WynnBET.

 Any sportsbook that holds a New York State Gaming Commission license is safe.
 To receive this license, a sportsbook must pass strict tests of player safety, financial security, and responsible gambling protocols.

 - Do I have to pay taxes on betting winnings in New York?